KenKundert/quantiphy/doc/examples.rst

 Disk Usage Example
 ------------------

-Here is a simple example that uses *QuantiPhy*.
+Here is a simple example that uses *QuantiPhy* to clean up the output from the Linux disk usage utility.
 It runs the *du* command, which prints out the disk usage of files and directories.
 The results from *du* are gathered and then sorted by size and then the size and name of each item is printed.

 Quantity is used to scale the filesize reported by *du* from KB to B. Then the list of files is sorted by size.
 Here we are exploiting the fact that quantities